 Culture.
 Eclectic.
 Diverse.
-Those are the words that came to mind as I explored Toronto this week.
+Those are the words that came to mind as I explored Toronto, the most diverse city in Canada, this week.
 Never have I seen a city that so fully embraces its diversity.
 Chinatown stretches for miles.
 Little Italy has restaurants people flock to for great Italian fare.
 You'll find authentic Indian food in Little India.
 The list goes on, but the neighborhoods aren't just about cuisine.
 They're about culture.
 Diverse cultures, alive and well, living side by side in Toronto.

-In addition to its diverse population, Toronto offers a cornucopia of experiences for visitors.
+In addition to its diverse population, Toronto offers a cornucopia of experiences for visitors that make it the most diverse city in Canada.
 The city is known as the city of festivals and it's hard to find a time of year when there's not at least one festival.
 One of the more popular is the Luminato Festival.
 Celebrating its third year this June, Luminato brings together more than 1500 artists, performers and musicians in an extraordinary cross-discipline event that attracted more than one million people in 2008.

 Museums are another treasure in Toronto.
 The Gardiner Museum showcases the world of ceramics and porcelain and features a wonderful restaurant Jamie Kennedy at the Gardiner.
 If the museum alone weren't fabulous, the restaurant by the award-winning chef is worth the visit.
 They serve lunch daily from 11:30 to 2:30 and dinner on Friday from 6 – 8:30.
 Reservations are recommended for dinner.
 416-362-1957.